kintsugi-programmer/KintsugiStack/FULLSTACK_WEBDEV/README.md

 // Function call
 let message = greet("John"); // "Hello, John"
 ```
+- js will not run/read function at 1st
+- only run/read when called
+- i.e. if written wrong function, it won't show error until called
+---
 - Assignment #1
 Write a function sum that finds the sum of two numbers.
 Side quest - Try passing in a string instead of a number and see what happens?